Ptolemy Ceraunus

-Departure from Egypt
+Early life and departure from Egypt

 Ptolemy was the eldest son of Ptolemy I Soter, King of Egypt, and his first wife Eurydice, daughter of Antipater, regent of Macedon.
-He was probably born in 319 BC, soon after his parents' marriage – the first of their six children.
-Sometime between 317 and 314 BC, Ptolemy I married one of Eurydice's ladies-in-waiting, Berenice and had further children, including another son – the future Ptolemy II.
+His father was a general of Alexander the Great, whom he succeeded, and founded the Ptolemaic dynasty.
+He was probably born in 319 BC, soon after his parents' marriage, being the first of their six children.
+Sometime between 317 and 314 BC, Ptolemy I married one of Eurydice's ladies-in-waiting, Berenice and had further children, including another son, the future Ptolemy II.
 Initially Ptolemy Ceraunus was the heir presumptive, but as Berenice's son grew older, a power struggle developed between the two half-brothers, which culminated in Ptolemy Ceraunus' departure from Egypt around 287 BC.
 Ptolemy II was formally elevated to the status of co-regent by Ptolemy I on 28 March 284 BC.

 Fall of Lysimachus and Seleucus

 Following his departure from Egypt, Ptolemy Ceraunus went to the court of Lysimachus, who ruled Macedon, Thrace and western Asia Minor and who may have been his father-in-law.
 Lysimachus’ court was divided on the question of supporting Ceraunus.
 On the one hand, Lysimachus himself had been married to Ptolemy II's full sister, Arsinoe II, since 300 BC.
 On the other hand, Lysimachus' heir, Agathocles, was married to Ceraunus' full sister Lysandra.
 The two sisters were already engaged in conflict over the succession, which Ceraunus' arrival probably exacerbated.
 Lysimachus ultimately chose to support Ptolemy II and sealed that decision at some point between 284 and 281 BC by marrying his daughter Arsinoe I to Ptolemy II.

 Continued conflict within Lysimachus' court led to the execution of Agathocles in 282 BC.
 The course of events and Ptolemy Ceraunus' role in them is unclear.
 According to one historian, Memnon, it was Ptolemy Ceraunus who carried out the murder of Agathocles.
 All other sources that mention Ceraunus place him on Agathocles' side in this dispute and report that he accompanied Agathocles' widow, his full-sister Lysandra, in her flight to the court of Seleucus I. The murder provoked a massive outcry from Lysimachus' subjects.
 Seeing an opportunity to intervene for his own gain, Seleucus invaded Lysimachus' kingdom early in 281 BC.
 This campaign culminated in the Battle of Corupedium, at which Lysimachus was killed and Seleucus annexed his kingdom to his empire.
 After the Battle of Corupedium, Ptolemy Ceraunus came into Seleucus' control.
 Seleucus took Ceraunus into his inner circle and perhaps planned to use him as a bargaining chip in the event of conflict with Ptolemaic Egypt.

 In September 281 BC, Seleucus crossed the Hellespont and prepared to invade Macedon.
 But as Seleucus was sacrificing at a place called Argos, Ptolemy Ceraunus murdered him, intending to seize control of the territories of his former protector.
-Ceraunus was thus responsible for the death of the last surviving successor of Alexander the Great.
+Ceraunus was thus responsible for the death of the last of the Diadochi, the successors of Alexander the Great.